Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

  * Passive Ability: An ability that is always active and does not require activation.
  * Quadrant: A section of the battlefield, either front or back, and left, center, or right.
  * Ready Phase: The phase in which players deactivate cards, draw new cards, and reset their CP.
+ * Ready: The normal, upright orientation of a card in play, indicating it is prepared to perform actions that may require it to become exhausted (e.g., attacking or using certain abilities).
+Cards start in the ready state when deployed and return to it when deactivated.
  * Rule Box: The section of a card that details its abilities, effects, and any special conditions.
  * Subtype: A more specific classification of a card's type, such as its faction or special ability.
  * Terrain: A card type that modifies the battlefield, affecting units in specific quadrants.